Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Introduction

-In this paper, a measurement of the differential cross-section of inclusive production of prompt long-lived charged particles, \ie primarily of pions, kaons and protons, in \proton\proton collisions is presented.
-The data sample was recorded by the \lhcb experiment at a centre-of-mass energy of ${\sqs = 13\tev}$ in 2015 and corresponds to an integrated luminosity of $5.4\invnb$.
-The differential cross-section is measured as a function of transverse momentum and pseudorapidity in the ranges ${\pt \in [0.08, 10.00)\gevc}$ and ${\eta \in [2.0, 4.8)}$ and is determined separately for positively and negatively charged particles.
+In this paper, a measurement of the double-differential cross-section of inclusive production of prompt long-lived charged particles in \proton\proton collisions at a centre-of-mass energy of ${\sqs = 13\tev}$ is presented.
+The data sample was recorded by the \lhcb experiment with a zero-bias trigger in 2015 and corresponds to an integrated luminosity of $5.4\invnb$.
+The double-differential cross-section is measured separately for positively and negatively charged particles as a function of transverse momentum and pseudorapidity in intervals that span the ranges ${\pt \in [80, 10\,000)\mevc}$ and ${\eta \in [2.0, 4.8)}$.
+The minimum transverse momentum is a function of $\eta$ due to the fiducial acceptance of the spectrometer.
 Both the charge-combined differential cross-section and the ratio of the differential cross-sections for the two charges are compared with predictions from four different hadronic-interaction models.
+The measurement goes a step further compared to the precursors in several ways.
+It is a double-differential measurement in the forward region performed separately for each charge, non-prompt production is removed and there is no trigger bias.
+High precision is achieved thanks to the high-performance tracker of the \lhcb experiment and the detailed control measurements that can be performed with a general-purpose spectrometer.

 The paper is structured as follows.
 In Sect.~\ref{sec:detector}, the detector as well as the data and simulated samples used in this measurement are described.
 The analysis strategy is presented in Sect.~\ref{sec:analysis_strategy}.
 The efficiencies and the background contributions are detailed in Sects.~\ref{sec:efficiencies} and~\ref{sec:background_contributions}, respectively.
 In Sect.~\ref{sec:results}, the results are discussed, and a summary is provided in Sect.~\ref{sec:summary}.